glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 ## Professional Profile

-I am currently a Visiting Tutor at the University of Roehampton, where I have been teaching Foundation Year students how to conduct research and introducing them to games programming.
-Before that, I was a Lecturer in Computer Graphics and Computer Science at the University of Sussex, where I taught students on the university's games degree [Programming for 3D](https://github.com/glowkeeper/P3D), a module that used Unity to train the students on the fundamentals of a 3D space and games programming.
+I am currently a Visiting Tutor at the University of Roehampton, where I have been teaching Foundation Year students how to conduct research and introducing them to building games.
+Before that, I was a Lecturer in Computer Graphics and Computer Science at the University of Sussex, where I taught students [Unity](https://unity.com/) and the fundamentals of a 3D space and games programming.

 My career in computing began in the early 1990s.
 After earning a distinction for my bachelor's degree in Computer Science, I worked as a UNIX Systems Administrator.
 I then ran my own web-based business, streaming DJ mixes online.
 That sparked an interest in digital music, so in 2003 I undertook a master's degree in Music Technology.
 That led to my becoming an Audio Programmer in games, where I worked on various released titles.